 - (1) The gift is offered because of the family member's relationship to the legislator or employee; and - (2) The legislator or employee knows or reasonably should know of the gift.
-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-11)
+[Eff NOV 2 8 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-11)

-§21-7-7 Submission of gifts disclosure statement.
+§21-7-8 Submission of gifts disclosure statement.
 Gifts disclosure statements shall be filed using forms and methods prescribed by the commission.
 The commission may require that gifts disclosure statements be filed using an electronic filing system.
-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-11, 84-11.5)
+[Eff NOV 2 8 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-11, 84-11.5)

-§21-7-8 Public information.
+§21-7-9 Public information.
 Gifts disclosure statements are public records and the contents of a gifts disclosure statement are public information, except as otherwise provided by law.
-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-11, 84-11.5)
+[Eff NOV 2 8 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-11, 84-11.5)

-§21-7-9 Fair treatment. (a) Subject to article III, section 7 of the Hawai'i State Constitution and section 84-13, HRS, legislators and employees shall not use or attempt to use their official positions to solicit, request, accept, receive, or grant unwarranted privileges, exemptions, advantages, contracts, treatment, or benefits, for themselves or others, or to subject others to unwarranted treatment, whether favorable or unfavorable.
+§21-7-10 Fair treatment. (a) Subject to article III, section 7 of the Hawai'i State Constitution and section 84-13, HRS, legislators and employees shall not use or attempt to use their official positions to solicit, request, accept, receive, or grant unwarranted privileges, exemptions, advantages, contracts, treatment, or benefits, for themselves or others, or to subject others to unwarranted treatment, whether favorable or unfavorable.
 Among other things, legislators and employees shall not:

-- (1) Take unwarranted action or withhold warranted action against an individual, or threaten to do so, for lodging a complaint with the commission, where a reasonable person would conclude that the action or lack of action, or threat thereof, was intended as retaliation for lodging a complaint or cooperating with a commission investigation; - (2) Use or attempt to use their official position to seek or secure private employment or contracts for services for themselves or others, provided that legislators and employees may offer professional references for their current and former employees; - Accept, receive, or solicit compensation, honoraria, other consideration, or gifts for the performance of their official duties or responsibilities except as provided by law; - (4) Use state resources for private business purposes, including, but not limited to, the use of state resources for: - (A) Political campaign activities; - (B) Advertising or publicizing the sale of goods or services; - (C) Taking or responding to sales orders or inquiries;
+(1) Take unwarranted action or withhold warranted action against an individual, or threaten to do so, for lodging a complaint with the commission, where a reasonable person would conclude that the action or lack of action, or threat thereof, was intended as retaliation for lodging a complaint or cooperating with a commission investigation;

+(2) Use or attempt to use their official position to seek or secure private employment or contracts for services for themselves or others, provided that legislators and employees may offer professional references for their current and former employees;

-- (D) Preparing or sending invoices; - (E) Collecting payments; - (F) Producing or delivering goods or services; - (G) Arranging or conducting private business meetings; - (H) Requesting or directing other state personnel to assist with private business activities; or - Otherwise furthering a private business interest, except where the State has made a state facility or resource available for rent, purchase, or use by private organizations or individuals on generally equal terms and such use serves a state purpose; - (5) Use state resources for fundraising, except: - (A) As approved by the Governor, the Speaker of the House and President of the Senate, the Chief Justice, or the President of the University of Hawaii; or - (B) In conjunction with a nonprofit organization that exists for the sole purpose of assisting and supporting a state facility or program, including but not limited to a state charter school; - (6) Solicit or engage in a substantial financial transaction with a subordinate or a person or business the legislator or employee inspects or supervises in an official capacity; or - (7) Abuse their position within state government to sexually harass another individual.
+- (3) Accept, receive, or solicit compensation, honoraria, other consideration, or gifts for the performance of their official duties or responsibilities except as provided by law; - (4) Use state resources for private business purposes, including, but not limited to, the use of state resources for: - (A) Political campaign activities; - (B) Advertising or publicizing the sale of goods or services; - (C) Taking or responding to sales orders or inquiries; - (D) Preparing or sending invoices; - (E) Collecting payments; - (F) Producing or delivering goods or services; - (G) Arranging or conducting private business meetings; - (H) Requesting or directing other state personnel to assist with private business activities; or - Otherwise furthering a private business interest, except where the State has made a state facility or resource available for rent, purchase, or use by private organizations or individuals on generally equal terms and such use serves a state purpose; - (5) Use state resources for fundraising, except: - (A) As approved by the Governor, the Speaker of the House and President of the Senate, the Chief Justice, the Board of Directors of the Office of Hawaiian Affairs, or the President of the University of Hawaii, where such fundraising serves a significant state purpose; or - (B) In conjunction with a nonprofit organization that exists for the sole purpose of assisting and supporting a state facility or program, including but not limited to a state charter school; - (6) Solicit or engage in a substantial financial transaction with a subordinate or a person or business the legislator or employee inspects or supervises in an official capacity; or

+(7) Abuse their position within state government to sexually harass another individual.